 Click the water main or sewer objects at the right and left to jump back to the main service water diagram.

 Repeat the process on the second “Service Water Connection” object.
-This time rename the two water use equipment objects “Guest Shower 3” and “Guest Shower 4” and associate them with “Space 201” and “Space 202”.
+This time rename the two water use equipment objects “Guest Shower 3” and “Guest Shower 4” and associate them with “Space 201” and “Space 202”, respectively.